Graduate Research Plans

 - Plan II: Research Project

-During a student’s final semester of completing a degree program, or as otherwise specified, the candidate must pass a departmental oral and/or written comprehensive examination on all subject materials deemed appropriate by the faculty of the graduate program.
-The examination is a test of the candidate’s ability to integrate knowledge of the major and related fields, including material in the research literacy paper, research project paper, thesis, or field study report.
-Upon completion, the approved Verification of Thesis/Field Study/Research and/or Written-Oral Exam Completion Form must be submitted the College of Graduate Studies for the Dean’s approval.
-This form should be submitted at least two weeks prior to the end of the semester in which student expects to graduate.
-If the performance is unsatisfactory, as determined by the department administering the exam, the candidate may be re-examined after a minimum of three months and before a maximum of twelve months, unless otherwise approved by the Dean of the College of Graduate Studies.
+During the last term in residence, or as otherwise specified, the candidate must pass a departmental oral and/or written comprehensive examination on all work used to meet the requirements for degree.
+The examination is a test of the candidate’s ability to integrate knowledge of the major and related fields, including material in the research literacy paper, research project paper, and thesis or field study report.
+Upon completion the approved Verification of Thesis/Field Study/Research and/or Written-Oral Exam Completion Form must be turned into the College of Graduate Studies for the Dean’s approval two week’s prior to the end of the semester in which student expects to graduate.
+If the performance is unsatisfactory, the candidate may be re-examined after a minimum of three months and before a maximum of twelve months, unless otherwise approved by the Dean of the College of Graduate Studies.
 The result of the second examination will be final.
-Verification of thesis, field study, research, literacy paper, and written or oral exam forms can be found at http://apsu.edu/grad-studies/current-students/graduate-student-forms.php.
+Unanimous agreement by the student’s graduate committee is necessary for passing the examination.

 Research Involving Humans and Animals

 All research involving animals must be approved by the University Animal Care and Use Committee.
 Departments that conduct animal research are represented on this committee.
-Austin Peay State University adheres to the requirements of the Federal Animal Welfare Act (7 U.S.C.
-2131 et seq.) and its amendments, the PHS Policy on the Humane Care and Use of Laboratory Animals, and other Federal statutes and regulations relating to animals.
-For further informtion, please visit APSU’s IACUC homepage at http://www.apsu.edu/iacuc/.
-Forms and guidance for submitting animal research proposals are available in the Office of Research and Sponsored Programs, located in the McReynolds Building, room 110.
+Forms for submitting animal research proposals and guidance in their preparation are available in the Office of Grants and Sponsored Research, located in the McReynolds building, room 110.

 Continued Enrollment to Complete Graduate Research Requirement

-Tuition and fees will be assessed for the continued enrollment of those graduate students who have completed all course work but who have not completed the research plan component of their degree requirements.
+There will be an assessment of tuition and fees for the continued enrollment of those graduate students who have completed all course work, not to include the research plan component of their degree requirements.
 During a two-semester “grace period,” tuition and fees will be waived and enrollment is not required.
 Summer terms are not considered to be semesters.
 Beginning the third semester, students who have not completed their theses, field study reports, research project papers, or research literacy papers must re-apply for graduate admission and will be assessed tuition and fees for a one credit hour course each semester until completion of the requirement.